 Forms of compensation are intended to achieve a consensus on the long-term view of operations by rewarding performance that benefits the Company and thus the shareholders.
 Compensation paid to individual employees will be based on their position and tasks, performance, skills, and experience.
 Compensation will normally consist of a fixed basic salary and defined-contribution pension benefits, the latter no more than 30% of the fixed basic salary.
 When deemed appropriate, the basic salary and pension benefit can be augmented by variable compensation, other benefits, and participation in incentive programs.
+Only the CEO in the Parent Company is entitled to a severance package, corresponding to 12 months' salary if the Company terminates his employment contract.

 The Board is entitled to deviate from the above policies in individual cases under special circumstances.
-The Board intends to propose to the AGM that the policies remain unchanged in 2013.
+The Board intends to propose to the AGM that the policies remain unchanged in 2012.